 - While the only required fields are the name and email address of the recipient, the more information you give us about the recipient, the better the recommendations that Alyce can make.

 - Please share the recipient’s company if you do not have their company email address.

 - Know where the recipient is from?
 How about their favorite sports team?
 Are they a foodie?
 Any of this information will help Alyce in determining the perfect gift for them.

 - If you don’t know information beyond their name, don’t fret - Alyce will work its magic and come up with something great.

 - If Alyce can’t come up with anything with the information you’ve given, you’ll be given an opportunity to add more information, and Alyce will try again or Alyce will recommend popular gifts.

 - Alyce will never send a gift on your behalf without your approval.

 - The price range for the gifts recommended will be based on the campaign settings.

-2. Alyce does research on this person and recommends 1-3 personalized gifts that you might want to send this person.
+2. Alyce performs research on your recipient and recommends 1-3 personalized gifts that you might want to send them.